MetalDent/GSoC-Final-Report/README.md

 # GSoC 2020

-This repository contains my final GSoC'20 report and my work done during the program.
+This repository contains my final GSoC'20 report and the link to my work done during the program.

 ## Report: